typelevel/cats-effect/site/src/main/tut/concurrency/basics.md

 It will never print "done" - it will silently finish instead and will be garbage collected at some point in the future.

+### logical thread

+JVM Thread, this is what we create with `new Thread()`.
+It is possible to create many logical threads.

+### native thread

+Operating System' thread, extremely scarce resource, usually the number of processor cores.

 ## Threads

 ### Threading (on JVM)